titpetric/tp-link-cli/README.md

 cd tp-link-cli && go install .
 ```

-It's compatible with Archer MR600.
-It's intended to be used for scripting jobs.
+It's tested/compatible with Archer MR600.
+It's intended to be used for
+scripting jobs.
+I'm automating a challenge/response system based on ISP
+restrictions, but the CLI can be used as an SMS gateway.

 ```bash
 $ tp-link-cli sms